bvi1994/marko-giphy-keyboard/tutorial.md

 Only properties that exists when `this.state` is first defined (usually in the `onCreate`) are watched and defined.
 Therefore, if you don't need to use that state when the component is created, set it to `null`.

+**In the HTML portion of Marko, `this` is not required to access the component state.** In other words, for HTML, you can access the component of the state using `state.[propertyName]`.

 #### Updating the `state` object

 We can update the state by directly modifying the state object.
 This can be done with the following form: